 Join a dynamic and creative community of artists, designers, performers, and communicators in our Arts and Communications area of study.

-By earning a degree or certificate in the area of Arts & Communications you'll be on your way to any of the following career opportunities listed below:
+By earning a degree or certificate in the area of Arts & Communications you'll be on your way to any of the following career opportunities listed below, and additional opportunities listed on specific pathway maps:

 - Multimedia Communications